 For research funding decisions made by ACG committees or clinical research institute, full disclosure is required from individuals engaged in this process.

-The conflict of interest review board should be consulted in order to obtain advice on management of any potential or perceived conflict.
+The ACG Conflict of Interest Committee should be consulted in order to obtain advice on management of any potential or perceived conflict.